Compare credit cards with an interest-free period

 What are interest free credit cards?

 Interest-free credit cards are different from a normal credit card with an interest-free period.
-Interest free cards do not charge interest at all.
+Interest free cards do not charge interest at all, though there are often terms, conditions, and other limitations involved.

 Lifetime 0% interest cards

-Lifetime 0% interest cards have an ongoing 0% interest rate.
-This means you will never be charged interest on purchases made with the card.
+Cards with an ongoing 0% interest rate mean you will never be charged interest on purchases made with the card.
 Instead, these cards typically charge a flat monthly fee if you use the card or carry a balance.
 They were originally introduced to provide an alternative to buy now pay later (BNPL) schemes.

 These cards are typically ‘no-frills’, meaning you won’t get the same perks as a premium card.
-For example, you won’t be able to earn reward points or receive complimentary insurances.
-The CommBank, NAB and Westpac credit cards also do not allow cash advances.
+For example, you won’t be able to earn reward points or receive complimentary insurances, and you may not be able to make cash advances in some cases.

-When comparing lifetime 0% interest cards, consider the monthly fee and whether you’ll meet the conditions to get this waived.
-If it’s likely that you will use the card or carry a balance, check whether the monthly fee works out cheaper than taking out a low rate card with no annual fee.
-It’s important to choose a suitable credit limit based on your spending habits – a higher credit limit means higher monthly fees.
-Also consider if you are able to make the minimum monthly repayments on-time, consistently, as part of your budget.
+When comparing lifetime 0% interest cards, consider the monthly fee and whether it’s possible to get this waived for you to meet the conditions.
+If you will regularly use the card and/or carry an unpaid balance, consider checking whether the monthly fee works out cheaper than taking out a low rate credit card with no annual fee.
+It’s important to consider whether the credit limit will align with your spending habits, as a higher credit limit means higher monthly fees.
+Also, consider if you will be able to make the minimum monthly repayments consistently on time as part of your budget.

 0% purchase rate offers

-Credit cards with 0% purchase rate offers allow you to pay no interest on purchases for an introductory period.
-On Canstar’s database, offers currently range from six months to 25 months.
+Credit cards with 0% purchase rate offers allow you to pay no interest on purchases for an introductory period, which could be anywhere from 6 to 25 months.
 For example, if you had a credit card with a 0% purchase rate offer for 12 months, this means purchases you make won’t accrue interest for 12 months.

 At the end of the introductory period, the purchase rate reverts to the card’s standard purchase rate.
 This new rate will apply to any outstanding balance on the card and any new purchases you make.